 1. The Moussaieff Red

 Found in the in the Alto Paranaiba region of Brazil during the 1990’s this gem initially stood at 13.9 carats.
-It was later attained by the infamous William Goldberg Diamond Corporation which ultimately refined the piece to a magnificent 5.11 carat red diamond originally named the “Red Shield” and according to the Gemological Institute of America, it is still the largest fancy red diamond measured up to date.
+It was later attained by the infamous William Goldberg Diamond Corporation which ultimately refined the piece to a magnificent 5.11 carat red stone originally named the “Red Shield” and according to the Gemological Institute of America, it is still the largest fancy red diamond measured up to date.
 As its name suggests, this stone has a triangular brilliant cut (also known as a trilliant cut) and has an internally flawless (IF) ruby red hue.

 The diamond was eventually sold to its current owners “Moussaieff Jewelers Ltd.” during late 2001, early 2002 for approximately $8 million (that is almost $1.6 million per carat) and was ultimately renamed “Moussaieff Red”.